 - Driving under the influence (more often drugs than alcohol)

-Other major, though less common, reasons that truck accidents happen include vehicle and environmental conditions.
-This could be defective or malfunctioning parts, overloaded trucks, or slippery roads.
+Other major, though less common, causes of truck accidents include vehicle and environmental conditions.
+These could include defective or malfunctioning parts, overloaded trucks, or slippery roads.

 A Lawyer Can Help You Collect Key Evidence in Your Case

-Collecting evidence after a truck accident can be much more complicated than doing the same after a collision between two passenger vehicles.
-Truck accident evidence can include items a lawyer may find easier to access than a layperson including:
+Collecting evidence after a truck accident can be much more complicated than investigating a collision between two passenger vehicles.
+Truck accident evidence often includes items a lawyer may find easier to access than a layperson, including:

 - Cargo loads and weights